Kerckhoffs's Principle in Cryptography

 |---|---|---|

-| Book | Applied Cryptography by Bruce Schneier | Comprehensive cryptography guide |
+| Book | Applied Cryptography by Bruce Schneier | Comprehensive guide to cryptographic principles and practices |

-| Course | Coursera: Cryptography I (Stanford) | Foundational principles |
+| Course | Coursera: Cryptography I (Stanford) | Foundational concepts and real-world applications |

-| Paper | "The Security of Cryptographic Systems" | Academic analysis of Kerckhoffs's Principle |
+| Paper | "The Security of Cryptographic Systems" | Academic analysis of Kerckhoffs's Principle and its implications |

-| Tool | OpenSSL | Practical implementation examples |
+| Tool | OpenSSL | Practical implementation of cryptographic algorithms |